Ascospore: Ascus types and arrangement

-Four main multicellular fruit body types occur in Ascomycota—cleistothecia, perithecia, apothecia and pseudothecia, each housing asci in a different architecture.
-Apothecia are open cup- or disc-shaped fruit bodies where the spore-bearing layer (call the hymenium) is fully exposed.
+In Ascomycota, asci develop inside several main types of multicellular fruiting body.
+The common types (cleistothecia, perithecia, apothecia and pseudothecia) house asci in different ways.
+Apothecia are open cup- or disc-shaped fruit bodies where the spore-bearing layer (the hymenium) is exposed.
 Perithecia are enclosed, flask-shaped structures that discharge ascospores through a small opening at the top, known as an ostiole.
 Cleistothecia stay entirely sealed until their walls break open or decay.
-Pseudothecia—also called ascostromata—contain asci embedded in chambers (locules) that form within a dense fungal tissue called a stroma.
-A fifth architecture—naked asci borne directly on the fungal filaments (hyphae)—is found in early-diverging groups like Taphrinomycetes and in some yeasts.
-These complete the typical set of ascospore-producing structures.
+Pseudothecia (also called ascostromata) contain asci embedded in chambers (locules) that form within a dense fungal tissue (a stroma).
+A fifth arrangement occurs in some early-diverging groups like Taphrinomycetes and in some yeasts: asci form directly on fungal filaments (hyphae), without a distinct fruiting body.

 Each ascus structure supports a different ecological strategy.
 The apothecia of cup fungi (e.g. Sarcoscypha, Cladonia) provide a broad, exposed surface that allows wind to carry off the forcibly ejected spores.
 Perithecia and pseudothecia, common in wood- and leaf-inhabiting fungi, protect the asci until pressure builds and shoots the spores through the narrow ostiole—an effective way to escape crowded or enclosed surfaces.
-Cleistothecia—found in powdery mildews and underground truffles—shield their asci from drying out and from UV damage, but they rely on external forces like weathering or animals to break open and release their spores.
+Cleistothecia, which are found in powdery mildews and underground truffles, shield their asci from drying out and from UV damage, but they rely on external forces like weathering or animals to break open and release their spores.
 Species with naked asci, such as some yeasts and the leaf parasite Taphrina, skip fruit body formation entirely.
 Their spores are released on site and spread by rain, insects, or direct contact.

 Ascus development

-In filamentous ascomycetes, sexual development begins when two compatible cells fuse their cytoplasm—a process called plasmogamy—forming a filament (hypha) where each cell contains a pair of nuclei.
-This stage is called dikaryotic.
-Near the growing tip, a hook-shaped cell known as a crozier forms.
-This structure organizes the nuclei so they can fuse and divide correctly.
-In most filamentous fungi, sexual development begins when nutrients like carbon or nitrogen run low.
-The ascus mother cell—where spores form—is the only diploid stage in the life-cycle, and it remains diploid only briefly.
-In most filamentous fungi, sexual development begins when nutrients like carbon or nitrogen run low.
-High levels of glucose or ammonium suppress this process, whereas blue light can guide the direction in which the fruit body develops.
+In most filamentous ascomycetes, sexual development begins when two compatible cells fuse their cytoplasm, a process called plasmogamy, forming a filament (hypha) in which each cell contains a pair of nuclei (a dikaryon).
+Near the growing tip, a hook-shaped cell called a crozier develops and helps organize these nuclei so they divide and fuse in the correct sequence.
+Sexual development is often triggered when key nutrients such as carbon or nitrogen become limiting; by contrast, high levels of glucose or ammonium suppress it.
+The ascus mother cell, where spores form, is the only briefly diploid stage in the life cycle.
+In some species, environmental cues also shape development: blue light can guide the direction in which the fruit body grows.